stevehxf/SATB2-CSC2022/README.md

 SATB2, intestine regeneration, colonic mucosa, stem cell conversion, enhancer remodelingintestine

 # RNAseq_time_course_analysis
+## Figure 3.
+Rapid conversion of colonocytes to enterocytes after SATB2 loss
 Satb2 in vivo knockout at a series of different time points.
 RNA-seq data of the intestinal epithelium was analyzed.

 ## The procedure to reproduce the analysis